 Lichen planus (like-en play-nes) is a skin condition that causes a rash to develop on one area of your body or several parts of your body at the same time.
-It can affect:
+It can affect your:

 Lichen planus is a lichenoid dermatoses.
 Healthcare providers use the term used to characterize skin disorders according to the presence of firm, raised, discolored bumps on your skin.